sass/sass/doc-src/SASS_REFERENCE.md

     @mixin highlighted-background { background-color: #fc0; }
     @mixin header-text { font-size: 20px; }

-A mixin may not include itself, directly or indirectly.
-That is, mixin recursion is forbidden.
+Mixins may include themselves.
+This is different than the behavior of Sass versions prior to 3.3, where mixin recursion was forbidden.

 Mixins that only define descendent selectors can be safely mixed into the top most level of a document.